anhkhoakz/anhkhoakz.github.io/content/about.md

 # About this website

 This site draws inspiration from [BearBlog](https://bearblog.dev/), [MidNight](https://midnight.pub/), and [Best Motherf\*cking website](https://bestmotherfucking.website/).
 It is constructed using [Hugo](https://gohugo.io/) and features the [Bear Cub](https://themes.gohugo.io/themes/hugo-bearcub/) theme.

+## Why is it so basic?

+You can look at [Best Motherf\*cking website](https://bestmotherfucking.website/) for the reasons, I love them, here is keypoints:

+1. **Performance and Accessibility**: Websites have to load rapidly, work with all browsers and devices, and be simple to read.
+2. **Design Errors**: Usability is hampered by extremely intricate designs and low contrast typography.
+3. **Font**: It is considered antiquated and inefficient to load huge distant fonts.

+For **simpler phrase**: This website can load with any network conditions, or any devices.

 ---